u-boot/u-boot/doc/develop/uefi/uefi.rst

 following command::

     dfu list

+When the FWU Multi Bank Update feature is enabled on the platform, the image index is used only to identify the image index with the image GUID.
+The image index would not correspond to the dfu alt number.
+This is because the FWU feature supports multiple partitions(banks) of updatable images, and the actual dfu alt number to which the image is to be written to is determined at runtime, based on the value of the update bank to which the image is to be written.
+For more information on the FWU Multi Bank Update feature, please refer `doc
+<doc/develop/uefi/fwu_updates.rst>`__.

 When using the FMP for FIT images, the image index value needs to be set to 1.